hallatore/stable-diffusion-webui-chatgpt-utilities/README.md

 > prompt: warlock karl urban rasputin, full shot, neutral background, highly detailed, digital painting, artstation, concept art, sharp focus, illustration

-> chatgpt: Describe an epic d&d scene using this prompt "{prompt}" as inspiration.
+> chatgpt: Describe an epic d&d scene using this prompt {prompt} as inspiration.
 Describe the person, clothing/armor and atmosphere.
 Don't use any names or artist names from the original prompt.
 Give me 8 example with unique characteristics.